golang/website/_content/blog/goroutine-leak-profiles.md

 	case <-ch: // Receive message from worker case <-ctx.Done():
 		// Sender leaks because there is no
-		// future rendez-vous over the channel.
+		// future rendezvous over the channel.
 	}
 }
 ```